AuthorizeNet/accept-sample-app/README.md

 ### Accept.js
 Accept.js is a new integration option which allows you to leverage the full power of the Authorize.Net API while avoiding the PCI burden of credit card information hitting your servers.
-Documentation coming soon.
+See our [developer documentation](http://developer.authorize.net/api/reference/features/acceptjs.html) for more details.

 The sample application shows how to:
 1. Incorporate the Accept.js library into your existing payment flow (Home page, PAY button)